 Q: What type of music do you usually work on?

-A: I've worked in just about every genre imaginable, but I am increasingly specialising in retro pop, rock and gospel music.
+A: I've worked in just about every genre imaginable, but I am increasingly specialising in rock, gospel and blues.

 Q: What's your typical work process?